Physical and Life Sciences, BAAS

 Neuroscience courses: https://lpsonline.sas.upenn.edu/academics/bachelors-degree/baas-course-blocks/neuroscience

 Electives are courses that do not apply toward your foundational or degree concentration requirements.
 You may choose to deepen your field of study by taking additional classes within your concentration, develop a new skill by completing all of the courses within a course block outside of your degree concentration, or discover new interests and abilities by taking individual courses that appeal to your interests.
-Students choose 10 electives from any of Penn LPS Online's areas of study.
+Students choose 8 electives from any of Penn LPS Online's areas of study.
+Students are required to complete 1 CU of Penn elective that must be a Penn course.
 Transfer students can apply a maximum of 8 course units from a regionally accredited institution toward this requirement.